Paul Burstow: Election and parliamentary career

 Burstow first contested the Sutton and Cheam Parliamentary seat for the Liberal Democrats at the 1992 General Election.
 He was defeated by the Conservative Lady Olga Maitland despite achieving one of the largest swings to the Liberal Democrats in London at that election.

 He contested the seat again in 1997, this time being elected as its Liberal Democrat MP with a majority of 2,097.
 Burstow joined several other new Liberal Democrat MPs, for the party gained many other south-west London seats at that election.

-He made his maiden speech on 16 May 1997, speaking passionately about the needs of blind and disabled people.
+He made his maiden speech on 16 May 1997, speaking about the needs of blind and disabled people.
 On his election, Burstow immediately became a party spokesman on the Environment under Paddy Ashdown.
 He became the spokesman on Social Security in 1999, on the election of Charles Kennedy as the Leader of the Liberal Democrats.

 Following the 2001 general election, Burstow became the Health spokesman for the Liberal Democrats.
 He was promoted to the Liberal Democrat shadow cabinet as the Shadow Secretary of State for Health in 2003.
 He stepped down from the Liberal Democrat Shadow Cabinet following the 2005 general election, but was appointed as the spokesman on London.
 On 22 March 2006, Liberal Democrat MPs elected him their Chief Whip.
-In that role he oversaw a number of reforms of the whips operation.

 In 2003, The Guardian described Burstow as "One of the most knowledgeable and effective politicians on older people's issues".
 He was voted by MPs as older people's champion in the epolitix Charity Champion awards in December 2005.

 Minister of State

 At the 2010 general election Burstow was re-elected MP for Sutton and Cheam with a slim majority of 1,608 votes.
 He was then appointed Minister of State in the Department of Health in the coalition government.
-He was responsible for care services and the elderly, long term conditions and mental health.
-He was responsible for developing the Government's mental health strategy and drafting the care provisions of the Care Act.
-Burstow left the government in September 2012, and was succeeded as Care Minister by Norman Lamb.
+He was responsible for care services and the elderly.

+In December 2010, he said he was "embarrassed" after being secretly taped by The Daily Telegraph saying voters should not trust David Cameron.
+Burstow told undercover reporters: "I don't want you to trust David Cameron... in the sense that you believe he's suddenly become a cuddly Liberal.
+Well, he hasn't.
+He's still a Conservative and he has values that I don't share."
+He later told the BBC that he regretted the way his remarks had been construed, and that he had "full trust" in David Cameron.

+Burstow left the government in September 2012, and was replaced as Care Minister by Norman Lamb.
+Burstow criticised plans to cut hospital services in London.
+Burstow said that a planned closure of a casualty and maternity unit in south-west London put patient safety at risk and warned that it was likely to lead to "more mothers giving birth in the back of their car".